Maximizing FHA Loans in California: CalHFA vs. CalPLUS Programs

 FHA loans are a fantastic tool for California homebuyers who might not have a massive down payment saved up or have less-than-perfect credit.
 Through the state's CalHFA programs, buyers have access to two distinct FHA pathways: the standard CalHFA FHA Program and the CalPLUS FHA Program.

-What is the CalHFA FHA Program?
+What is the CalHFA Program?

 This is an FHA-insured loan featuring a standard 30-year fixed interest rate first mortgage.
 Like most CalHFA programs, it requires you to be a primary resident and complete an approved homebuyer education course.